 Researchers, working with improved varieties, incorporated these varieties into mixtures with bermudagrass.
 Now, these mixtures allow producers to grow alfalfa for both hay and pasture operations.

-Dr. Kim Mullenix, an Alabama Extension animal science specialist, said that many believe that alfalfa cannot grow in the state.
+Dr. Kim Mullenix, an Alabama Extension animal science specialist, said an alfalfa stand may generally last three to five years, possibly longer.

-An alfalfa stand may generally last three to five years, possibly longer.
-Growing alfalfa along with warm-season perennials such as bermudagrass comes with some risk to it that producers must manage.
-When the alfalfa plays out, the warm-season perennials will reclaim its dominance in the stand.
+“Growing alfalfa along with warm-season perennials, such as bermudagrass, comes with some risk that producers must manage,” Mullenix said.
+“When the alfalfa plays out, the warm-season perennials will reclaim its dominance in the stand.”

-Phosphorus and potassium are especially important nutrients when growing alfalfa.
-Its nutrient requirements may be high because when grown with grasses, there is competition for potassium.
+In order to grow alfalfa, the site must be well-drained to allow deep rooting.
+Phosphorus and potassium are especially important nutrients when growing this forage.
+Nutrient requirements may be high.
+When grown with grasses, both forages compete for available potassium.

 Harvesting Alfalfa Mixtures for Hay